 My hair color wasn’t right.
 The way I dressed? borderline appalling.
 My Kinyarwanda was impressive for someone who barely lived in Rwanda but still warranted ridicule.
 My English was too American but was often responded to with respect and urgency over my native tongue when I needed service.
 In formal spaces, I was told I was too opinionated, too expressive for a woman yet the most popular rhetoric in our country is for women to be just that—vocal and present—popularly referred to as woman empowerment.
 My life was spinning in a whirlwind of platitudes about what a Rwandan was supposed to be like, something I nowhere close to resembled.
 My defence?
 Rebel, rebel, rebel.
 The more I was shunned, the more I embraced the “other” qualities about myself.

 Three years later, what seems to be a million hustles so far, and a heart still full of hope, my biggest lesson been the space between past and future—the best of both worlds.
 In many ways, my personal walk very much reminds me of Rwanda’s journey as a country—a transformative experience shaped by who we were, who we are and who we are evolving into.
-Both wresting with the challenge to preserve the pillars of our foundation culturally and traditionally while simultaneously building our future on refined values and norms that reflect our transition.
+Both wresting with the challenge to preserve the pillars of our foundation culturally and traditionally while simultaneously building our future on refined values and norms that reflect our transformation.

 It is only after years of feeling like the culture I was influenced by and the one I hold dear to my heart were juxtaposed ideals of who I should be that I am starting to let go of wanting to be understood and starting to seek understanding others more.
 My first reaction when someone resists my opinion on matters that are dear to my heart is to think that they’re enemies of progress, expressed only like Nigerians can. and as you can imagine, the ramifications of this pattern have yet to prove fruitful.
-I’ve come to terms with the idea that to want change, I must be the change.
+I’ve come to Gandhi’s idea that to want change, we must be the change.
 If I am to be heard, I need to lend a listening ear first.
 Not to change who I am, but to strengthen and expand my opinions and to understand the reasons that mould them.
 Sometimes I have tunnel vision, other times, I’m solid, and more times than not, I’m dead wrong.
 This new found truth is expanding the space between who I was and who I’m becoming and is drawing me closer to balance, ergo, change.

 Truth is, the world is changing and Rwanda is not exempt from it.
 The yearn for change is what made the revolutionaries before us bold enough to fight for the right of Rwandan generations to live and thrive in their home country.
 It is what drives our leaders to combat a cacophony of low expectation from the rest of the world and it is change that will continue to propel us to achieve our goals.
 If it weren’t for the burning desire to change the way things were, we wouldn’t have anything to celebrate every July 4th.